kevin-nam/mockito-xlsx-example/README.md

   * Runs the application as normal and verifies the converted random value in the xlsx file and the converted value from the Bank of Canada.
 2. testApplicationWithoutCurrencyRateLookup()
   * Runs the application while mocking the CurrencyRateLookup class and verifies that the converted random value in xlsx file is equal to a calculated expected value.
+  * Good example of having no web access
 3. testApplicationWithoutXlsxWriter()
   * Runs the application while mocking the Xlsx class and verifies that the converted calculated random value is equal to the converted value from the Bank of Canada.
+  * Good example of having no xlsx writing/reading capabilities